 Study species

-While the Mojave boasts an array of diverse plants, a handful of foundational plant species dominate the landscape.
+While the Mojave boasts an array of diverse plants, several foundational plant species dominate the landscape.
 Cylindropuntia acanthocarpa, or Buckhorn Cholla, is a shrub-like cactus with an irregular branching pattern (Pinkava 1999).
-Larrea tridentata, or Creosote Bush, is a large, long-lived deciduous shrub that is a highly reliable floral producer due to its low rainfall threshold (Bowers and Dimmitt, 1994).
-Yucca schideigera, or Mojave Yucca, is a flowering plant native to the region with several specialist and generalist relationships to fauna of the region.
+Larrea tridentata, or creosote bush, Lower case?, is a large, long-lived deciduous shrub that is a highly reliable floral producer due to its low rainfall threshold (Bowers and Dimmitt, 1994).
+Yucca schideigera, or Mojave Yucca case?, is a flowering plant native to the region with several specialist and generalist relationships to fauna of the region.
 While there are many other plant species found in the study site, these three are the most abundant plant species and accounted for the greatest number of interactions documented in this study.
 Mojave Yucca, however, was included as a cactus in our study due to its succulent leaves ending in sharp points which make it functionally similar to other cacti in the region.
 All three of these species have been documented as foundation species in the region (Smith 1995; Schafer et al. 2012).
-During the spring surveys, these three species were flowering; in summer, however, all three had fleshy fruits available.
+During the spring surveys, these three species were flowering; in summer, all three foundation species were fruiting.

 Experimental Design

-We conducted observations during 27 surveys from 5/1/2019 to 5/10/2019 for spring observations and repeated 20 surveys recording the observations for summer from 8/14/2019 to 8/24/2019 A 500-meter line transect was used over two-hour period blocks to sample the bird community from 7-10 am or 5-8 pm, depending on daily temperatures.
+A total of 27 surveys from 5/1/2019 to 5/10/2019 for spring observations and 20 surveys recording the observations for summer from 8/14/2019 to 8/24/2019 for a total of X and Y independent observations… A 500-meter line transect was used over two-hour period blocks to sample the bird community from 7-10 am or 5-8 pm, depending on daily temperatures.
 Two individual line transects were used and spaced 80 meters apart.
 The starting coordinates for transects 1 and 2 were (34.78299, -115.662) and (34.78303, -115.663), respectively.
 A single observer familiar with the local bird species recorded all visual or auditory bird cues and identified each observation to species.
-As most non-shrub or non-cactus spaces constituted a relatively open microhabitat, this included some vegetative areas, but none with the level of heterogeneity that shrubs or cacti provide to their open surroundings.
-In addition to species, we also recorded behaviour as designated by an ethogram (Supplemental material C Table 8), microhabitat, geographic coordinates, and the time of the sighting/hearing.
+As most non-shrub or non-cactus spaces constituted a relatively open microhabitat, this included some vegetative areas, but none with the level of heterogeneity that shrubs or cacti provide to their open surroundings revise.
+We recorded behaviour using an a priori design ethogram to classify observations (Supplemental material C Table 8).
+Microhabitat, geographic coordinates, and the time of the sighting/hearing were also recorded.
 We only included visual observations of birds in microhabitat and behavioural analyses as birds that were heard but not seen could not be documented at any microhabitat, and birds may have been exhibiting behaviors that should be prioritized over singing or calling as defined by the ethogram, but these behaviors could not be observed.
 Flyovers (defined as birds flying roughly 25 feet above the highest vegetation at the site that did not land within sight) were not included as observations.

 Statistical analyses